Barry Evans (actor)

-Barry Joseph Evans (18 June 1943 – 9 February 1997) was an English actor best known for his appearances in British sitcoms such as Doctor in the House and Mind Your Language.
+Barry Joseph Evans (18 June 1943 – 9 February 1997) was an English actor.
+He was best known for his appearances in British sitcoms such as Doctor in the House and Mind Your Language.

 Biography

 Early life

-Born in Guildford, Surrey, and orphaned as a baby, Evans was educated at the orphanage boarding schools run by the Shaftesbury Homes, first at Fortescue House School in Twickenham in a Dr Barnardo's Home, and then at Bisley Boys' School in Bisley, Surrey.
+Born in Guildford, Surrey, Evans was educated at the primary and secondary orphanage boarding schools run by the Shaftesbury Homes, first at Fortescue House School in Twickenham, and then at Bisley Boys' School in Bisley, Surrey.
 His acting ability was recognised at an early age and he often played the leading roles in school plays.
-He briefly lived in Yalding before moving to London.
+He briefly lived in Yalding in Kent before moving to London.
 Evans attended the Italia Conti Academy and later won a John Gielgud Scholarship to study at the Central School of Speech and Drama.

 Career

+Evans had three minor roles in National Theatre productions at the Old Vic in the 1960s: a Peruvian Indian in Schaffer's The Royal Hunt of the Sun, three small roles in Ostrovsky's The Storm, and a coffee boy in Shakespeare's Much Ado About Nothing.
 One of his first film credits was the lead role in Clive Donner's film Here We Go Round the Mulberry Bush (1968) where he was cast as Jamie McGregor, a teenager who finds it difficult to lose his virginity.
 Photoplay magazine called Evans a "bright and exciting new actor", and The Sunday Telegraph described his screen debut as "brilliant".